-In Vietnam we can count on many reliable partners.
-The best prerequisites to keep consistently developing our projects and to further expand the number of operations.
-Please support us so that we can enable even more cleft children in Vietnam to receive qualified treatment.
+In Vietnam we can count on many reliable partners – ideal conditions to keep consistently developing our projects and to further expand the number of operations.
+Please support us so that we can help even more cleft children in Vietnam receive qualified treatment.

 Many wars, especially the Indochina War and the Vietnam War, have shaped the history of Vietnam.
 The wars brought destruction across the country, many people lost their lives.
 The Vietnamese people are accordingly young today.
 More than 40 percent of the population are no older than 15 years.